Post-Operative Complications of Tonsillectomy between Dissection and Diathermy Method at a Tertiary Care Hospital

-Objective: To compare postoperative complications following dissection and diathermy tonsillectomy.
+Objective: To compare post-operative complication after dissection and diathermy tonsillectomy.

-Methodology: This comparative analysis was conducted from August 2018 to July 2019 on a sample of 206 patients undergoing tonsillectomy at the Department of ENT, Liaquat University of Medical and Health Sciences, Jamshoro.
+Methodology: A Cross-sectional comparative analysis was conducted from August 2018 to July 2019 on a sample of 206 patients undergoing tonsillectomy at the Department of ENT, Liaquat University of Medical & Health Sciences, Jamshoro.
+Patients between age of 6-18 years of age undergoing tonsillectomy due to chronic recurrent tonsillitis and obstructive hyperplasia of tonsils of either gender were included.
+Patients were divided in two groups, group A (dissection tonsillectomy) and group B (diathermy tonsillectomy).
 Data on demographic variables and complications, including hemorrhage, uvular edema, and blood aspiration, were collected.
 Patients were followed for two weeks to monitor complications.
-All information was recorded using self-structured questionnaires and analyzed using SPSS version 20.
+All information was recorded on self-structured questionnaires and analyzed using SPSS version 20.

 Published